The ‘Involution’ of Hackathons

 The ‘finish a complete project in two days’ mindset of hackathons rarely transfers well into the real world.
 Realistically, most projects are complex in scope and attempting to reduce complex problems down to a one-weekend hack omits a lot of context and nuance that is often important.

 Work done at hackathons should be toward long-term sustainable processes instead of short term precarious work.
 During the past year, there has been a noticeable uptick in design spaces intended to facilitate longer term work like coliving houses, incubators, and fellowships.
 Hacker houses like Edyfi and School 2.0 give individuals the option to work on existing projects or scale new ones in a supportive community.
 A few organizations like the Cal Hacks Foundation are pioneering initiatives in this space with programs like the Cal Hacks Fellowship (a semester-long idea accelerator that invites teams to build beyond their side-projects) and Hack Month (which is a month-long build-a-thon focused on recentering the fun of building).
 MLH is also working on non-hackathon initiatives like the MLH Fellowship and the Local Hack Day workshops that refocus learning and maintenance rather than just blind creation.
-I’ve even noticed more individuals starting larger-scale personal projects that happen on the order of weeks to months rather than single days.
+I’ve even noticed more individuals starting larger-scale personal projects and independent research that happen on the order of weeks to months rather than single days.

 Encouraging the growth of more sustainable skill building enables individuals to take into account a more holistic view of problems.
 Hopefully, this leads to building longer term, larger scope, and bigger impact projects and skills.